 If the Kamari Serpentine is too much for your vertigo, reach Ancient Thera on foot, the hiking trail starting in Perissa takes about an hour and rewards you with spectacular views of the Aegean.

 Santorini’s Pompeii, if you will, lies in Akrotiri which is on the southernmost tip of the crescent-shaped island.
 With remains that date back to the 2nd millennium BC, the Bronze Age has left a permanent mark on this side of the Cycladic island.

-So as not to miss any important detail, we opted for a professional guided tour of Akrotiri (KeyTours’ Shore Excursion).
-And it was excellent to get a well-rounded insight of the most prominent areas of the island, and in a reasonable time.
+So as not to miss any important detail, we opted for a professionally guided tour of Akrotiri.
+It was excellent to get a well-rounded insight into the most prominent areas of the island and in a reasonable time.

-Back to base: Fira
+Back to Base: Fira

 This particular tour was flexible in terms of pick-up as well as tour hours.
-In fact it began as soon as we were ready, it’s them who adapted to our schedule, not us!
+In fact, it began as soon as we were ready, it’s them who adapted to our schedule, not us!
 (Yes, they know you are on holiday!).

 If you are staying in Santorini for more than a day, can I suggest you three things to do?